 Loyola offers graduate programs on both semester and quarter schedules, whereas undergraduate programs are semester only.
 It is helpful to identify yourself as a graduate quarter or semester student when calling or sending correspondence.

 Departmental scholarships, assistantships and fellowships are awarded by Loyola's graduate academic departments.
-(These forms of financial aid are not available to graduate education cohort students.)
 Check with your academic department for eligibility, application and deadlines.
-Apply early!
-In addition, you should search online (e.g. www.fastweb.com) or in your local library for private scholarships.
+In addition, you should search Loyola Scholarship Connection for external scholarship opportunities.

 Loyola's Office of the Bursar offers programs for deferred employer payments and for student payment plans.
 For more information, visit www.luc.edu/bursar/payment.shtml.